Impulsive Consumption and Financial Wellbeing: Evidence from an Increase in the Availability of Alcohol

-Increased availability of temptation goods might harm individuals if they have time-inconsistent preferences and consume more in the present than planned before.
+Increased availability of alcohol may harm individuals if they have time-inconsistent preferences and consume more than planned before.
 We study this idea by examining the credit behavior of low-income households around the expansion of the opening hours of retail liquor stores during a nationwide experiment in Sweden.
-Consistent with store closures serving as commitment devices, expanded operating hours led to higher alcohol consumption (Nordström and Skog 2003) and greater consumer credit demand, default, and negative consequences in the labor market, and increase in crime on Saturdays.
+Consistent with store closures serving as commitment devices, expanded opening hours led to higher alcohol consumption and greater consumer credit demand, default, and negative consequences in the labor market, and increase in crime on Saturdays.
 Our calculation shows that the effects of alcohol consumption on indebtedness could amount to 4.4 times the expenditure on alcohol.

-Keywords: household finance, behavioral finance, time inconsistent preferences, commitment mechanisms, alcohol, consumer credit
+Keywords: household finance, behavioral finance, commitment device, alcohol, consumer credit